 - Your host can limit message storage.
 Limits of 200MB or 500MB are not uncommon unless you purchase professional email services.

 - All your messages are kept on the server, so hackers can access everything if your server or password is not secure.

 - Offline reading depends on your email client.
 It will need to be explicitly configured.

 - You want to access your mail from only one single device.

-- You like to access your mails when you are offline.
+- You like to access your emails when you are offline.

-- You like to keep an extensive history of your mails, and your server storage is limited.
+- You like to keep an extensive history of your emails, and your server storage is limited.

 - You want your data to be more secure.

 Reasons why you SHOULD choose IMAP